hot-glue-for-rails/hot-glue/README.md

 ### Hot Glue Installer Notes

-These things were DONE FOR YOUR in Step #3 (above).
+ALL of the things were DONE FOR YOUR in Step #3 (above).
 You don't need to think about them but if you are familiar with Capybara and/or adding Hot Glue to an existing app, you may want to:

-##  Hot Glue modified `application.html.erb`
+####  Hot Glue modified `application.html.erb`
-(THIS WAS AUTOMATICALLY DONE BY THE HOT GLUE INSTALLATION -- CONFIRM CHANGES ONLY)
 Note: if you have some kind of non-standard application layout, like one at a different file or if you have modified your opening <body> tag, this may not have been automatically applied by the installer.